BaibhavTiwari/LearningWeb3/README.md

-# 100daysOfweb3 🕸
+# Learning Web3 #️⃣
 <p>
-This repository contains an extensive collection of my learnings and resources which I have used throughout the journey of completing the 100 Days of Web3 challenge.
+This repository contains an extensive collection of my learnings and resources which I have used throughout the journey of completing Web3 Learning challenge.
 It covers a wide range of valuable information, including tutorials, guides, code snippets, and reference materials.By exploring this repository, you will gain insights into various aspects of web3 and enhance your understanding of this exciting and rapidly evolving field.

 Whether you are a beginner or an experienced developer, these accumulated resources can provide valuable guidance and support as you delve into the world of Web3 technologies.
 </p>

 ------------------------------------------
-`Here's The Roadmap which i'll be following through out the 100 days web3.`
+`Here's The Roadmap which i'll be following through out.`
 <h2> Roadmap: 🛣️ </h2>

 <details>
-<summary><b>Days 1-10: Fundamentals</b></summary>
+<summary><b> Fundamentals</b></summary>
   <ul>

-- [ ] Learn the basics of blockchain technology and its underlying concepts (decentralization, immutability, consensus mechanisms).
+- [X] Learn the basics of blockchain technology and its underlying concepts (decentralization, immutability, consensus mechanisms).

 - [ ] Familiarize yourself with cryptocurrencies and smart contracts.